hphilpotts/recipesme-react-spa/README.md

 Started building `AddRecipe.js` - needed a quick refresher on React forms.
 I've decided to go with a a single state in which the form input is saved, and I am using a changeHandler function which runs `onChange` within each input box, and uses `e.target.value` and `e.target.name` to update the `formInput` state as appropriate.
 Tested working ok using only simple string input fields.

 Next step is to add a submit handler function.
 At preset it simply logs the submitted form: once I have added input types I will test the `Axios.post()` request.
 Form validation function added in order to prevent empty fields from being sumbitted.

+Description changed from `<input>` to `<textarea>`, tags input changed from text to checkboxes. `formChangeHandler` updated to account for new checkbox input type.
+I'm undecided as to whether this is the best approach, or if it would be better to split this out into two separate functions.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.